Tracing Content Requirements in Financial Documents using Multi-granularity Text Analysis: Introduction

 Mining financial data play a critical role in improving the quality of financial services.
 Existing studies focus on mining financial data from both Web media (e.g., financial news and discussion boards~\cite{li2017web}) and traditional financial documents (e.g., annual financial reports and 10-K~\cite{li2016table}).
-In contrast to these studies, we focus on the task of tracing content requirements in financial documents, which is important to ensure the completeness of financial documents.
-Although tracing requirements in documents have been widely studied in the areas of information extraction and software engineering~\cite{cleland2014software,grishman2019twenty}, existing approaches may not suit our task due to the complexity, peculiarities, and the domain-specific vocabulary of financial documents.
-In the field of information extraction, the work typically focuses on extracting entities and relations (e.g., named entities such as persons and locations) from natural language (NL) documents~\cite{li2020survey,jiang2007systematic} instead of identifying sentences related to financial content requirements.
+In contrast to these studies, we focus on the task of tracing content requirements in financial documents, which is important to ensure their completeness.
+Although tracing requirements in documents have been widely studied in the areas of information extraction and software engineering~\cite{cleland2014software,grishman2019twenty}, existing approaches may not suit our task due to the complexity and the domain-specific vocabulary of financial documents.
+In the field of information extraction for general-purpose documents, the work typically focuses on extracting entities and relations (e.g., named entities such as persons and locations) from natural language (NL) documents~\cite{li2020survey,jiang2007systematic} instead of identifying sentences related to content requirements.
 Although recent advances in deep learning make the accurate identification of sentences possible~\cite{devlin2019bert,joshi2020spanbert}, the large training set required to train the underlying models~\cite{zhang2020revisiting} is usually unavailable in the financial area, due to the cost of annotating thousands of financial documents by domain experts and the differences among documents determined by national regulations.
 In software engineering, several studies~\cite{cleland2010machine,torre2020ai} infer trace links between high-level NL requirements (e.g., regulatory code) and low-level NL requirements (e.g., privacy policies).
-However, a typical NL requirement is often explained with one or two sentences in the regulatory text~\cite{hayes2006advancing}; in contrast, the meaning of the same sentence in financial documents can be different when it is used in different contexts, which is seldom the case for SE requirements (where ambiguities are typically avoided).
+However, a typical NL requirement is often explained with one or two sentences in the regulatory text~\cite{hayes2006advancing}; in contrast, the meaning of the same sentence in financial documents can differ across different contexts, which is seldom the case for SE requirements (where ambiguities are typically avoided).
 Hence, we need to design algorithms to trace financial content requirements while fully accounting for the characteristics of financial documents.